 If you have seen my blog post about Walking the Regent’s Canal, you will know that I am a huge fan of this stretch of canal.
 I will, of course, jump at the chance to hit this stretch of water in any way I can and so I was thrilled to find out about all… Continue reading Loving London – Sailing a GoBoat Along Regent’s Canal

 London is swarming with bottomless brunches.
 They vary wildly in price and value for money.
 Some cost a small fortune and only serve alcohol for an hour, or an hour and half.
-The Aeronaut, however, offers two brilliant brunches, and the Turbo Brunch at The Aeronaut is, in our opinions the most exciting bottomless brunch… Continue reading Loving London – Turbo Brunch at The Aeronaut
+The Aeronaut, however, offers two brilliant brunches, and the Turbo Brunch at The Aeronaut is, in our opinion the most exciting bottomless brunch… Continue reading Loving London – Turbo Brunch at The Aeronaut

 Funicular Productions’s immersive dining experience Murder Express is a show.
 A fun murder mystery performance, a fine dining menu and a wonderful attention to detail all add up to great night out.